MisterSquishy/RankedChoice/README.md

    - `groups:history`
    - `im:history`
    - `mpim:history`
+   - `users:read`
+   - `channels:read`
+   - `channels:join`
+4. Enable the Home Tab feature in your app settings
-4. Install the app to your workspace
+5. Install the app to your workspace
-5. Copy the Bot User OAuth Token and App-Level Token
+6. Copy the Bot User OAuth Token and App-Level Token
-6. Copy `.env.example` to `.env` and fill in your tokens:
+7. Copy `.env.example` to `.env` and fill in your tokens:
    ```
    cp .env.example .env
    ```
-7. Install dependencies:
+8. Install dependencies:
    ```
    pip install -r requirements.txt
    ```